Undergraduate Scholarships

 Give to the Kempf Scholarship Fund in Chemical Engineering

 Thomas "Tom" P. Kempf was born in Buffalo, New York and came to Minnesota in 1968 because his father worked for Pillsbury.
 Tom attended Cooper High School in New Hope, Minnesota.
-After graduating from the esteemed Department of Chemical Engineering & Materials Science (CEMS) in 1978 he went to work for Conwed Corporation, a small pulp and paper related company in St. Paul.
-In 1984 Tom accepted a position at the specialty chemical group of Henkel Corporation, which was the old General Mills Chemical Company.
+After graduating from CEMS in 1978, he went to work for Conwed Corporation, a small pulp and paper related company in St. Paul.
+In 1984, Tom accepted a position at the specialty chemical group of Henkel Corporation, which was the old General Mills Chemical Company.
 Henkel moved their research group out of state and Tom left for The Pillsbury Co. in 1986.
 He has continued with Pillsbury through several ownership changes, finally becoming part of General Mills in 2001.
-Currently Tom is a Research Director in Process and Product Technology which is part of the Gtech group in R & D. While working full time, Tom received a Masters Degree in 1986 from the CEMS department under the direction of Klavs Jensen (currently Department Head at MIT).
-Also, in 2003, while working full-time, he obtained a PhD in Food Science Chemistry under the advisement of Ted Labuza from the College of Food, Agriculture and Natural Resource Sciences.
+Currently, Tom is a Research Director in Process and Product Technology which is part of the Gtech group in R & D. While working full time, Tom received a masters degree in 1986 from the CEMS department under the direction of Klavs Jensen (currently Department Head at MIT).
+Also, in 2003, while working full-time, he obtained a PhD in food science chemistry under the advisement of Ted Labuza from the College of Food, Agriculture and Natural Resource Sciences.
 Earning a graduate degree in food science was a long- term goal of Tom's.
 His thesis project looked at how dough is formed when sheeted.
-Tom had this to say about creating a scholarship for chemical engineering undergraduates, "my desire in funding this is to make it possible for a student in good standing to continue in Chemical Engineering.
-I know all of the areas in IT are important, but CemE is where my allegiance is.
+Tom had this to say about creating a scholarship for chemical engineering undergraduates, "My desire in funding this is to make it possible for a student in good standing to continue in chemical engineering.
+I know all of the areas in IT are important, but ChE is where my allegiance is.
 We need good chemical engineers if we are ever going to solve the energy challenges, water shortages and pretty much any other problem I can think of."

 +